tburnam/automator/README.md

 - Contributors welcome.

 # About
-- The need: Human-like interaction API for program testing
+- The need: Human-like interaction API for desktop environment program testing
 - The solution: Highly-usable API with recording support
 - [RobotJS](https://github.com/octalmage/robotjs) and [gkm](https://github.com/tomzx/gkm)
 - Uses NodeJS (as opposed to Swift) because of a.) the nodejs community and b.) js will be around